SS Arandora Star plaque

 Leandro Beltrami, Luigi Bertoia, Allesandro Borsumato, Domenico Greco, Tullio Greco, Amedeo Lucantoni, Antonio Nardone, Antonio Ranaldi, Camillo Rea, Domenico Rea, and Guiseppe Tortolano from Middlesbrough, Antonio Todisco from Redcar, and Domenico Pontone from Seaton Carew all died.
 'For all of them their graves remain known only to God'.

 On 2 July 2009, a memorial plaque commemorating this tragic event was unveiled in the Town Hall.
-It serves to recognise and commemorate the lives and achievements of these men, their contribution to our community, and the tragic loss which was suffered when the SS Arandora Star was sunk.
+It recognises and commemorates the lives and achievements of these men, their contribution to our community, and the tragic loss which was suffered when the SS Arandora Star was sunk.